furechan/mintalib/README.md

 pip install mintalib
 ```

 Mintalib requires Python 3.11 or newer.
-The base install includes only NumPy; add `pandas` to use the indicator interface or pandas objects.
+The base install includes only NumPy; add `pandas` and/or `polars` for their corresponding objects and interfaces.

+Prebuilt `cp311-abi3` wheels are available for regular CPython 3.11 and newer on Linux (x86_64 and ARM64), macOS (Intel and Apple silicon), and Windows (x64).
+Supported installations therefore do not need a local C compiler.

 ## Dependencies